January 4, 2017 in Tokyo, Japan

 The opener was decent and while still developing Nodoka was clearly more comfortable in the ring than last year.
 The three way had a overriding story of super-creepy Maho Kurone going after TJP’s resident ring announcer Minami Momochi (who was seconding Misao) and Misao or Rika running interference.
 Maho’s vampire/zombie character, complete with a severed limb she wears around her neck to the ring and gnaws on, is a great addition to the idol heavy promotion to provide a different feel.
 All story over action here, but fine for what it was.

-The contrast of Joey and Laura’s overtly sexual interactions and the more reserved and demure relationship of Ai and her fiance was also fun.
 Everything was absurd but entertaining.
-This match was also the best Ai looked in the ring of the three times I saw her this trip.
+This match was the best Ai looked in the ring of the three times I saw her this trip.

 A couple of matches in things paused for idol performances, with two different groups performing a couple of songs apiece.
 I actually liked isolating them instead of having the singing as part of certain wrestlers’ entrances like last year.
 It also allowed them to set up speakers/proper equipment in the ring for them (which is impractical when doing one song at a time throughout the show).
 I understand criticisms of this breaking the flow of the show, but I thought it was fine and fit well with TJP’s general theme/appeal.

 It also tied directly into a later match between two members of the respective groups as Reika Saiki faced Maki Itoh.
 I was familiar with Reika via social media but never saw her wrestle before.
 She’s got an incredible physique and uses the power to great effect in the ring, looking quite impressive in her victory over Itoh.
 It was kept pretty basic (understandable given both wrestlers debuted in 2016), but they put on quite a clean, solid match considering their experience level.